rstacruz/navstack/Readme.md

 stage.push('/home', function() { ... });
 ```

-### Groups
+### Groups & modal dialogs

-You can group your panes together by prefixing their names with `groupname!`.
-Panes of the same group will slide left-and-right by default, while panes of a
-different group will pop up like modal dialogs.
+Group panes together by passing the `{ group: 'groupname' }` option to
+[push()].

 This allows you to create logical sections of your app UI.
+Panes of the same
+group will slide left-and-right by default, while panes of a different group
+will pop up like modal dialogs.

-In this example
-below, the settings pages will pop up in a modal:
+In this example below, the settings pages will pop up in a modal:

 ```js
 stage = new Navstack({ el: ... });